devlaming/mgreml/README.md

 1. Go over the tutorial in this `README.md` file
 2. Go over the method, described in detail in the supplementary information of the paper (citation below)

-If that doesn't work, you can get in touch with us via the [e.g. google group; to be decided](...).

 ## Citation

 If you use the software, please cite